edan-ais/Rangler-Info/.github/SECURITY.md

 - **Service Provider Security**: We rely on the security measures provided by our technology stack partners, including Voiceflow and Airtable.
 - **Authentication**: Access to administrative functions requires authentication with appropriate credentials.

-## Data Security
-All user data remains on the local device and is never transmitted to external servers without explicit user action.
-When sharing is initiated by a user, only the specific data selected for sharing is included in the shareable file.

 ## Security Vulnerability Reporting
 If you discover a security vulnerability: